You are here

 For practice before filing documents in the “live ” ECF database, you can visit a training version of the system on the Internet at https://ecf-train.lamd.uscourts.gov to practice ECF actions.
 After all, practice does make perfect . . .

-If you’re working on a Social Security case, you’ll need an ECF login and password, a PACER account AND you must be an attorney of record.
+If you’re working on a Social Security case, you’ll need a PACER account with E-Filing access in the Louisiana Middle District AND you must be an attorney of record.
 Also, for criminal cases, those documents filed prior to November 1, 2004 are only available to be viewed on line by attorneys of record in that criminal case.
 Anything after that date can be viewed on line by any attorney regardless if he is listed as counsel or not.

 What if I get discharged from my job because I served on jury duty?